Created: 24th May 2018

 5. How do you access and correct your information?

-With respect to the EU GDPR, you have a right to review and correct, export and delete the personal data about you processed by Croud.
+With respect to the UK and EU GDPR, you have a right to review and correct, export and delete the personal data about you processed by Croud.
 We’ll be happy to accommodate your request if you begin by emailing us: [email protected].
 We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.

 That email address is also ready to receive any other request in relation to privacy, personal data, and data protection and security: [email protected].